twinone/logsolve/README.md

 ## 1. Capture

-Capturing the image and undistorting works reliably across multiple angles for the "Light Up" game.
-Here is what the process looks like:
+Capturing the image and undistorting works reliably across multiple angles across multiple games.
+Here is what the process looks like with the **Loopy** game:
 <img width="1199" alt="image" src="https://user-images.githubusercontent.com/4309591/27445374-cc6e9d72-5779-11e7-96b6-60a1ecc62c99.png">

 From left to right: